“On Holding and Being Held”

 Window

-On Holding and Being Held is a new work by Sally Molloy, produced site-specifically for the West Space Window.
+On Holding and Being Held is a new work by Sally Molloy, created site-specifically for the West Space Window.

-On Holding and Being Held emerges from the artist’s interest in the use of base, slapstick, and absurdist forms of humour in artistic practice.
+On Holding and Being Held emerges from the artist’s interest in the use of base, slapstick, and absurdist forms of humour to broach difficult conversations in artistic practice.
 Here, cat litter becomes medium, metaphor, and construction tool.

 Molloy is interested in the ferality of cat litter.
 The way it soaks up and absorbs matter, transforming and performing a kind of labour.
 Here, Molloy transforms recycled paper cat litter into building material, playing on the West Space Window's capacity to vessel, container, or vitrine.
 She positions the site and materials as a gesture toward modes of display and concealment, ideas of purity and contamination, and the tension between holding and being held.